mer-hybris/hadk.sailfishos.org/setupsdk.rst

 Downloading and Unpacking Ubuntu Chroot
 ```````````````````````````````````````

-In order to maintain build stability, we use an *Ubuntu GNU/Linux*
+In order to maintain build stability, we use a *Ubuntu GNU/Linux*
 ``chroot`` environment from within the Mer SDK to build our Android
 source tree.
 The following commands download and unpack the rootfs to
 the appropriate location: